IceCure Medical Ltd. Announces - GuruFocus.com

 PR Newswire

 CAESAREA, Israel, Dec.
-20, 2022 /PRNewswire/ -- IceCure Medical Ltd. (Nasdaq: ICCM) (TASE: ICCM) ("IceCure" or the "Company"), developer of minimally-invasive cryoablation technology, the ProSense® System that destroys tumors by freezing, today announced the commencement of a proposed public offering of its ordinary shares.
-All of the securities to be sold in the offering are to be offered by IceCure.
-The proposed public offering is subject to market conditions and there can be no assurance as to whether or when the offering may be completed or as to the actual size or terms of the offering.
+21, 2022 /PRNewswire/ -- IceCure Medical Ltd. (Nasdaq: ICCM) (TASE: ICCM) ("IceCure" or the "Company"), developer of minimally-invasive cryoablation technology, the ProSense® System that destroys tumors by freezing, today announced the pricing of its previously announced "best efforts" public offering of 8,787,880 shares of the Company's ordinary shares (the "Ordinary Shares") priced at-the-market under Nasdaq rules at a price to the public of $1.65 per share.
+The gross proceeds of the offering to the Company are expected to be approximately $14.5 million, before deducting placement agent fees, commissions, and other estimated offering expenses.
+The closing of the offering is expected to occur on or about December 23, 2022, subject to the satisfaction of customary closing conditions.

 The Company intends to use the net proceeds from the offering to fund the development of its next generation single Probe and MultiSense systems, collecting clinical data and adding regulatory approvals in new territories and indications, business development, marketing and selling activities as well as for working capital and general corporate purposes.

 This offering of the ordinary shares is being made pursuant to an effective shelf registration statement on Form F-3 (File No. 333-267272) previously filed with the U.S. Securities and Exchange Commission (the "SEC").
 The offering will be made only by means of a prospectus supplement and accompanying base prospectus, as may be further supplemented by any free writing prospectus and/or pricing supplement that IceCure may file with the SEC.
-The preliminary prospectus supplement and accompanying prospectus describing the terms of the proposed offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the preliminary prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
-Before investing in this offering, interested parties should read in their entirety the prospectus supplement and the accompanying prospectus and the other documents that IceCure has filed with the SEC that are incorporated by reference in such prospectus supplement and the accompanying prospectus, which provide more information about IceCure and such offering.
+The preliminary prospectus supplement and accompanying prospectus describing the terms of the proposed offering were previously filed with the SEC, and the final prospectus supplement and accompanying prospectus will be available on the SEC's website located at http://www.sec.gov.
+Electronic copies of the final prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
+Before investing in this offering, interested parties should read in the entirety of the prospectus supplement and the accompanying prospectus and the other documents that IceCure has filed with the SEC and that are incorporated by reference in such prospectus supplement and the accompanying prospectus and other filings, which provide more information about IceCure and such offering.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.